 The bottom line here is that being introverted, reticent, or shy does not necessarily mean you are presenting yourself in an unattractive light.

 However, withdrawing can lead to some negative traits we need to be conscious of.

 Negative Traits Of Shyness

 Be on the lookout for these traits which may communicate unapproachability, turbulent psychology, anger, or distaste.

 - Poor voice quality (mumbling, quiet, or monotone)

 - Excessive self-consciousness

-- Nervousness, panic and anxiety (internal and external)
+- Nervousness, panic, and anxiety (internal at first, then external)